What is Mindful Masturbation and How Can It Benefit Your Sex Life?

 The beautiful thing about sex and kink is that it’s a choose-your-own adventure situation.
 You can play with the bits that work for you, and leave the bits that don’t.
 If chastity appeals to you but humiliation doesn’t, then you get to play with this kink in exactly the way that turns you (and your partner) on.

-Myth: You Need a Partner to Do Chastity Play
+Myth: You Need a Partner to Play With Chastity Kink

 Perhaps you fantasise about a partner locking you in chastity, but you’re single or your partner isn’t into it.
 If you think this means you can’t enjoy your fetish, think again!